agyonov/CryptoEx/readme.md

 As a practical example of the usage of the Ed classes in the library, I have also extended the classes for JWSs (JSON Web Signatures) and for the jAdES (Advanced JSON Web Signatures) from the core library to implement EdDSA algorithm for them.

-You can check the code and some pages in the [Wiki](https://github.com/agyonov/CryptoEx/wiki), for HOWTOs.
+You can check the code and some documentation pages in the [Wiki](https://github.com/agyonov/CryptoEx/wiki), for HOWTOs.